-This system has recently been described in an article by Harvard’s Director of the Systematic Treatment Enhancement Program for Bipolar Disorder (STEP-BD), Dr. Gary Sachs.
+This system was described in an article by Harvard’s Director of the Systematic Treatment Enhancement Program for Bipolar Disorder (STEP-BD), Dr. Gary Sachs.
 It’s since been validated thrice.
 Aiken, Ma, Mosolov The Index represents a “clinical” diagnostic approach — what matters to doctors and patients when they are trying to understand a particular patient’s mood problems.
 Unlike a DSM-based diagnostic system which emphasizes separate diagnostic categories, the Bipolarity Index places patients on a spectrum.
 As you’ll see, it also emphasizes diagnostic features other than hypomania.

 Five dimensions (including the DSM as one)